gauravdubey110/NewsApp/README.md

 4. GlobalNews website also provides users with the source and time of news along with the name of the publisher of the news.

 Technology used:-
-Front End:- Reactjs, HTML, CSS, Bootstrap.
+Front End - Reactjs, HTML, CSS, Bootstrap.
-Programming Language used:- JavaScript
+Programming Language used - JavaScript.
-API :- API From newsapi.org
+API - API From newsapi.org.